HeinericheKrainer/LOW-BIRTH-WEIGHT-PROJECT/README.md

 - R

 ##Files included
--R scripts for analysis
+- R scripts for analysis
--Dataset provided in csv format for low birthweight
+- Dataset provided in csv format for low birthweight